 INSTRUCTIONS:

-Students : To submit your Candidacy Portfolio for review, please complete Section I and send this form to your advisor(s).
+Students: To submit your Candidacy Portfolio for review, please complete Section I and send this form to your advisor(s).

-Faculty Advisors : After reviewing the portfolio, please completely fill out Section II .
+Faculty Advisors: After reviewing the portfolio, please completely fill out Section II.
 Send the completed rubric(s) to both the student and to Dr. Sosin at lssosin@liberty.edu

+.

 SECTION I: (To be completed by the student)

 Student Name:

 Liberty I.D.
 Number:

 Liberty email address:

 Advising Committee Members:

-SECTION II: (To be completed by the Advising Committee)
+SECTION II: (To be completed by the Advising Comm nittee)

-Review Stage:Initial Review and FeedbackFinal Review and Feedback
+Review Stage:Initial Review and Feedback Final Review and Feedback

 Date:

 1. Supervision Competency

 Overall Rating: 1 - Unsatisfactory 2 - Competent 3 - Exemplary

 Comments:

 2. Teaching Competency

 Overall Rating: 1 - Unsatisfactory 2 - Competent 3 - Exemplary

 Comments:

-3. Research C ompeten cy

-Overall Rating : 1 - Unsatisfactory 2 - Competent 3 - Exemplary

-Comments:

-4. Counseling Compete ency

-Overall Rating : 4 - Unsatisfactory 5 - Competent 6 - Exemplary

-Comments:

-5. Leadership and Adv ocacy Competency

-Overall Rating : 4 - Unsatisfactory 5 - Competent 6 - Exemplary

-Comments:

-6. Checklist of f Counse lor Leadership Com petencies 5

-Overall Rating : 7 - Unsatisfactory 8 - Competent 9 - Exemplary

-Comments:

-Overall Evalua tion and Outcome

-res of 2 or higher in al may move on to the

-Received scores less than 2 in one or more competency areas.
-Remediation plan provided; student asked to revise and resubmit portfolio.
-Resubmitted portfolio for Final Review and Feedback, received scores of 2 or higher in all 5 competency areas, and may move on to the next stage in the Ph.D.
-Program, dissertation writing.
+3. Research C ompeten cy Overall Rating : 1 - Unsatisfactory 2 - Competent 3 - Exemplary Comments: 4.
+Counseling Compet ency Overall Rating : 4 - Unsatisfactory 5 - Competent 6 - Exemplary Comments: 5.
+Leadership and Adv vocacy Competency Overall Rating : 4 - Unsatisfactory 5 - Competent 6 - Exemplary Comments: 6.
+Checklist o f Counse lor Leadership Comp etencies 3 Overall Rating : 7 - Unsatisfactory 8 - Competent 9 - Exemplary Comments: Overall Evalua tion and Outcome res of 2 or higher in all may move on to the no - res less than 2 in one or to revise and resubmit Remedia tion plan provided all 5 - portfolio for Final Revincy areas, and may mo riting.

 Resubmitted portfolio for Final Review and Feedback, received scores less than 2 in one or more competency areas.
 Student is dismissed from Ph.D.
-Program and awarded a Certificate of Advanced Graduate Studies
+Program and awarded a Certificate of Advanced Graduate Studies.